Inflation Alternative via the Gravitational Field of a Singularity: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work we have explored the scenario that our observable universe has been emitted from the ergosphere in a negative mass Kerr space-time, and is traveling along a radial geodesic parallel to the axis of rotation of the ring singularity.
-In appropriate cylindrical coordinates $\bm{r},z$, assuming large enough mass parameter $M$ such that the observable universe is well described by the leading terms in $\bm{r}/M$ at large $z$, we have shown that the metric on the trajectory exhibits a particular conformal scale factor.
+In this work we have explored the scenario that our observable universe has been emitted from the vicinity of a negative mass ring singularity in a Kerr space-time, and is traveling along a radial geodesic parallel to the axis of rotation of the ring singularity.
+In appropriate cylindrical coordinates $\bm{r},z$, assuming large enough spin and mass parameters $a$ and $M$ such that the observable universe is well described by the leading terms in an expansion around small $\frac{\bm{r}}{a^2/M}\to 0$, we have shown that the metric on the trajectory exhibits a particular conformal scale factor.
 The inherent contraction and expansion properties of the scale factor solve the horizon problem.
 Subsequently, we introduced a gravitating stream of radiation flowing statically along the trajectory, to model a radiation dominated universe.
 With an appropriate ansatz for metric perturbation, we then demonstrated that the resulting asymptotic growth of the scale factor indeed matches the expected result in a radiation dominated universe.
-As the features stemming from the black hole in the past die off asymptotically at large conformal time, the transition to a matter dominated universe could then be made utilizing the conventional FLRW metric.
+As the features stemming from the singularity in the far past die off asymptotically at large conformal time, the transition to a matter dominated universe could then be made utilizing the conventional FLRW metric.

 One objection to working with the negative mass Kerr space-time is the existence of unbounded modes in linear time-dependent metric perturbations \cite{Dotti:2022djh,Cardoso:2006bv}, which make the space-time unstable.
 However, just the presence of an instability alone does not preclude a meta-stable state that may have a life-time of the age of the universe.
 Additionally, the fact that we are specifically working with only a patch of the space-time in the vicinity of the trajectory along the axis of rotation means that, especially in the case when radiation is present, a different global completion of the metric may exist that does not exhibit the same instability.
+Furthermore, metric perturbations as introduced in \eqref{gr2def} are static, while \cite{Dotti:2022djh,Cardoso:2006bv} find instability only due to time-dependent perturbations.
+Therefore, perturbations \eqref{gr2def} themselves do not pose any problems in this regard.